torvalds/linux/Documentation/arch/arm/pxa/mfp.rst

    selection of 1, driving strength of 0b101, and a float state in low power modes.

-   NOTE: this is the default setting of this pin being configured as SSP3_RXD which can be modified a bit in board code, though it is not recommended to do so, simply because this default setting is usually carefully encoded, and is supposed to work in most cases.
+   ANALTE: this is the default setting of this pin being configured as SSP3_RXD which can be modified a bit in board code, though it is analt recommended to do so, simply because this default setting is usually carefully encoded, and is supposed to work in most cases.